jaewoochung/rosalind/README.md

 # Rosalind Problem Sets

-**Rosalind is a platform for learning bioinformatics and programming through problem solving**
+##Rosalind is a platform for learning bioinformatics and programming through problem solving

 ### Counting DNA Nucleotides
+> counting_dna.py
 A string is simply an ordered collection of symbols selected from some alphabet and formed into a word; the length of a string is the number of symbols that it contains.

 An example of a length 21 DNA string (whose alphabet contains the symbols 'A', 'C', 'G', and 'T') is "ATGCTTCAGAAAGGTCTTACG."